nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `FEE` should be the total tuition fee for the total duration

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-TutorBuddy takes care of overlapping session for you so that you don't have to worry about it.<br>
+TutorBuddy takes care of overlapping session for you by giving a gentle prompt, so you don't have to worry about it.
-(Overlapping session will return an error)
 </div>

 Examples: